cracker0dks/LicodeSip/README.md

 ```
 This means the Bridge SipClient connected correctly to your Sip Provider (server).

+Configure the SIP Server to set the correct SIP header variable "roomnumber" take a look at this example (At line 6): [extensions.conf](/AstersikConfig/extensions.conf)

 Now just call the "sipNumber" and be sure your bridge Sip client gets the number you set to the LicodeRoom from your SIP provider.

 ## Troubleshooting